 And, food for thought, chemicals we use on our land seeps down into our ground water supplies and ultimately into major bodies of water too.

-What Supplies Do You Need to Make The Best Homemade Weed Killer?
+What Supplies Do You Need to Make a 3-Ingredient Homemade Weed Killer?

-You only need a few simply ingredients to make The Best Homemade Natural Non-Toxic Weed Killer.
+You only need 3 ingredients to make The Best Homemade Natural Non-Toxic Weed Killer.

 First things first, your going to need an inexpensive garden sprayer.
 I like to use a 1.3 gallon sprayer for our 3+ acre homestead where I’m spraying around our landscaping, trees, chicken run and in our garden.
 It holds 1 full-size recipe of weed killer.